-You can’t really predict why people cheat, but there are several factors that contribute to unfaithfulness.
+You can’t really predict why people cheat, but several factors contribute to unfaithfulness.
 Maybe they’re not ready for a relationship, maybe they found someone better, or maybe they’re just incapable of commitment.

-We know these reasons sound like absolute bullsh*t, but they’re the truth.
+We know these reasons sound like absolute trash, but they’re the truth.
 People choose to be unfaithful and betray you simply because a committed relationship isn’t high on their priority list.

 It’s easy to take cheating personally, but you’ll be surprised how cheating is often a reflection of their insecurities and flaws rather than yours.